-During your final processing you will be interviewed and a record (WD AGO, Form 100 - Separation Classification Record) will be prepared for you.
+During your final processing for separation from the Army, you will be interviewed and a record (WD AGO Form 100-Separation Classification Record) will be prepared for you.
 This is a record of your civilian and military training and work experience and indicates those civilian jobs to which your training and experience is most related.
 This record is for your own use in getting a job or applying for training.